clcollins/dockerize-build-environment/README.md

 *This is still a work in progress.*

+## Why? ##

+Automation and flexibility.

+The end goal is to be able to make use of a Docker container for building and configuring the binaries that will be "Dockerized" into their own image, to allow for flexibility in choice of environments.
+Binaries and supporting config options can be built in the manner of a CentOS/Yum distribution, or an Ubuntu/Deb distribution easily - whatever base you wish to choose.
+The Docker container offers a sandbox environment so the host machine doesn't need to have the packages installed, and using a Docker container to build the Docker images can help to automate builds.

 ## Run Examples ##

 Run with a bash shell to install and configure interactively: